Is the Google Ads Quality Score real?

 Let’s get started.

-The lower the score, the more you pay per click.
-The higher the score, the less you pay per click (notice that I said “click”, not “conversion”).
+The lower the score, the more you pay per click 😔.
+The higher the score, the less you pay per click 😎.

-It’s a bit more complex, and there are some emotions involved too.
-Emotions that I’ll step on here in a bit (more on that later).
+It’s complex, and there are some emotions involved, too (that I’ll step on a bit later 😏).

-See, a higher Google Ads Quality Score doesn’t just help with a lower cost-per-click.
-It also helps you with a higher ad rank.
+For starters, a higher Google Ads Quality Score doesn’t only work to lower cost-per-click.
+It also helps you with a higher ad rank 🥳

-In fact, the combination of bid, ad extensions, and Quality Score are what make up the ad rank equation.
+In fact, the combination of these three things make up the ad rank equation 👇

-- Improving your Quality Score can lower your cost per click.
+- Improving your Quality Score lowers your cost-per-click

-- Lowering your cost per click can lower your cost per conversion.
+- Lowering your cost-per-click lowers your cost per conversion

-- Lowering your cost per conversion can make you more money.
+- Lowering your cost per conversion makes you more money.

 See where I’m going with this?

-- An improved Quality Score can lower your cost per click, but it can also help you lower your cost per acquisition (CPA).
-This is one thousand times more important.
+- An improved Quality Score lowers your cost-per-click (CPC), but it might also lower your cost per acquisition (CPA)—which is 1000x more important.

-- A higher Quality Score also leads to a higher ranking in paid search results
+- A higher Quality Score leads to a higher ranking in paid search results

-So if you have the ability to improve your Quality Score, it should definitely be a focus as you optimize and improve your Google Ads account management.
+You should focus on improving your Quality Score as you optimize and improve your Google Ads account management.